gadogado/hn-hired/README.md

 ### Setup
 1. Clone this repo and run `yarn` to install the project dependencies.
-2. Run `yarn run dev` to start the local server and visit `http://localhost:3000` to run the app.
+2. Run `yarn dev` to start the local server and visit `http://localhost:3000` to run the app.
 3. If you're unfamiliar with `Next.js` the file system is the main API.
 Anything within `pages/` ends up having a corresponding route.
 With this application there is a single file, [index.js](pages/index.js), which is the entry point.

 ### Serverless Deployment